LandEcosystems/Sindbad/docs/src/pages/develop/hybrid_modeling.md

 For more examples, see the existing code in the referenced files.

-# SINDBAD Hybrid ML Experiment Outputs
+# SINDBAD HybridMachine LearningExperiment Outputs

 This document describes the outputs generated by SINDBAD experiments, with a focus on hybrid and machine learning (ML) workflows and its ouptu in ```JLD2``` format.
 The outputs are produced during and after training and evaluation, and are essential for analysis, checkpointing, and reproducibility.